Tutorial: Azure AD SSO integration with AlertOps

 On the Add User dialog, perform the following steps:

 a.
-In the Login User Name textbox, enter the user name of the user like Brittasimon.
+In the User Name textbox, enter the user name of the user like Brittasimon.

 b.
-In the Official Email textbox, enter the email address of the user like Brittasimon@contoso.com.
+In the First Name textbox, enter the first name of user like Britta.

 c.
-In the First Name textbox, enter the first name of user like Britta.
+In the Last Name textbox, enter the first name of user like Simon.

 d.
-In the Last Name textbox, enter the first name of user like Simon.
+In the Email textbox, enter the email address of the user like

 f.
-Select the Role of the user from the dropdown as per your organization.
+Select the User Role of the user from the dropdown as per your organization.

 In this section, you test your Azure AD single sign-on configuration with following options.